purpleclay/imds-mock/docs/configure/spot.md

 ## Configure Interruption Notice

-You have full control over the type of interruption notice that is raised within the imds-mock.
-The type (`terminate`, `stop` and `hibernate`) and initial delay for raising the interruption notice can be configured through the `--spot-action` flag.
+You have complete control over the spot interruption notice raised by the imds-mock.
+Set the `--spot-action` flag, specifying the interruption type (`terminate`, `stop` or `hibernate`) and an initial delay to raise a spot interruption notice.

 === "CLI"